wiseman-timelord/Chat-VulkanLlama/README.md

 * Develop Interface, possibly progress to multi-panel, will have to re-visit limitations on WSL with, curses or tkinter, even consider

 ### DISCLAIMER:
 * This program is in no way affiliated with the Llama 2 developers, it merely is a Chatbot that runs through the use of Llama 2 GGML based. models.
-The Llama 2 model has been chosen because it is the only local language model that has been reviewed on YouTube to my knowing at the time of, inception and creation, that are able to correctly write a ".json" file, if this were the case with MPT, it would be called MPTRobot.
+The Llama 2 model has been chosen because it is the only local language model that has been reviewed on YouTube to my knowing at the time of, inception and creation, that are able to correctly write a ".json" file.
+Thus if this were the case with other models beforehand, it would be named after them.